StudentRND/CodeDay-DayOf-Manual/security-and-rules.md

 # Coming and going

 The venue should be considered "locked down" after kickoff.
 Any family sticking around for the kickoff should be asked to leave.

+Attendees should not be allowed to leave once the venue is locked down unless:

+* They are over 18 \(confirm on Clear\)
+* They are under 18, and a parent or legal guardian is there to pick them up
+* They are under 18, and a parent gave them/us a note letting us know they can leave

+When an attendee leaves, they should be checked out on the Dayof section of Clear.

+Whether attendees can return after leaving is up to Senior Staff.